Click the button below to register for QPR Training.

 — Fostering access to mental health resources.

 Four out of five teens who attempt suicide have given clear warning signs.
-Suicides are preventable and there are measures that can be taken at different levels to prevent suicide and suicide attempts.
+Suicides are preventable, and some measures can be taken at different levels to prevent suicide and suicide attempts.
 This all requires education, tools, and influence.
-My foundation grants money to schools and organizations to afford to bring in the appropriate professionals to put into place a sustainable awareness and prevention program that includes students, parents, faculty, and broader communities.
+My foundation grants money to families to help afford professional mental health resources; and schools and youth-support organizations to implement sustainable awareness and prevention programs that include students, parents, faculty, and mental health professionals.

 My foundation is an IRS-approved 501(c)(3), which means that every penny donated is tax-deductible.
 And we’ll send you a personal “Donor Acknowledgement” mailing that you’ll use as proof for your write-off when filing your taxes.